-Does Algorithm Aversion Exist in the Field?
-An Empirical Analysis of Algorithm Use Determinants in Diabetes Self-Management
+What Drives Algorithm Use?
+An Empirical Analysis of Algorithm Use in Type 1 Diabetes Self-Management

 Funding: None to declare

 Declaration of Interest: None to declare